 $25,000 – $10,000 = $15,000

-Your gross profit is what you make from selling flowers, but it does not account for all the other operating expenses that are involved in running your flower shop.
-For example, the cost of rent, electricity, payroll and advertising.
-Factoring in your operating expenses, your net profit for April would be $10,000.
+Moving on…your gross profit is what you make from selling your inventory of flowers, but it does not account for all the other operating expenses that are involved in running your flower shop.
+For example, the cost of rent, electricity, payroll, and advertising are all expenses that you need to pay for with your gross profit.
+Factoring in your operating expenses, which we’ll say were $5,000, your net profit for April would be $10,000.

-Gross Profit – Operating Expenses = Net Income
+Gross Profit – Operating Expenses = Net Profit (or Net Income)

 $15,000 – $5,000 = $10,000